Orcapt/orca-pip/docs/guides/API_REFERENCE.md

 # API Reference

-Complete API reference for Lexia SDK domain models and interfaces.
+Complete API reference for Orca SDK domain models and interfaces.

 ## Table of Contents